A plate with fish on a blue tile surface

 • Serve the baked fish and potatoes with lime wedges on the side.

-More Mexican flavours from Rosa Cienfuegos
+More Mexican recipes from Rosa Cienfuegos

 Rosa Cienfuegos' recipe for Mexican-style chicken wings tossed in a spicy habanero and mango salsa.